Distortion is the most crucial effect in metal music, and it takes time to craft the perfect tone regardless of which subgenre you prefer.

 If you feel it’s time to put the pedal to the metal, I hope that one of these distortion pedals finds its way into your guitar rig and becomes a staple of your tone.

-Whether you’re a beginner looking for a cheap pedal, the average joe who wants something that gets the job done, or a pro who wants a high-quality distortion, there is something for you here.
+Whether you’re a beginner looking for a cheap pedal, the average Joe who wants something that gets the job done, or a pro who wants a high-quality distortion, there is something for you here.
 You can also look into multi-effects pedals if you want more variety in crafting a metal tone.

 However, regardless of your skill level, these come in various price ranges, so you can check out whichever suits your budget too!
 Metal should be accessible to anyone, and any of these will give your lead and rhythm guitar playing the personality it needs for the genre.